-It can also be used as an adjective for a person, un quilombrero, which is constantly in trouble or searching for trouble.
+It can also be used as an adjective for a person, un quilombrero, who is constantly in trouble or searching for trouble.

-Sarpado means that something is exceed or surpasses your expectations.
+Sarpado means that something exceeds or surpasses your expectations.

 It can either be used in a positive or negative reaction to a situation or thing you hear or see (a little bit like buena/mala onda).

 Coso is used to refer to a thing or an object which you have forgotten the name for.

 So, you have properly heard the common Spanish word for “thing”, cosa, right?
 Well, of course, Argentines had to invent a new word for more or less the same thing: coso!

 Directly translated, pedo means fart.
 However, in Argentine slang, it has a lot of different meanings depending on the situation: